LSafer/cufyorg.github.io/pages/index.md

 more inheritable and more reflection friendly.
 Making it more reliable in big complex projects.
 The framework still not completely ready to be used in really big projects since it is still in the beta stage.
 The framework is divided onto different packages.
 Each package allowed to use specific packages only.
 And each package have it's own targets.
-The following is a list of the main packages in this framework.

 [![Nodes][repo_framework]][github_framework]